matheusamazonas/ttg_site/index.md

 Use the [issues page](https://github.com/matheusamazonas/ttg/issues){:target="_blank"} if there's a problem with your TTG setup, if something isn't working as expected, or if you would like to ask questions about the tool and its usage.

 ## License
 Terraced Terrain Generator is distributed under the terms of the MIT license.
-For more information, check the [LICENSE](LICENSE) file in this repository.
+For more information, check the [LICENSE](https://github.com/matheusamazonas/TTG/blob/develop/LICENSE){:target="_blank"} file in TTG's repository.